Rjmoodie/yardpass-upgrade/DATABASE_USAGE_ANALYSIS.md

 ## Overview

-Analysis of which database views and tables are actively used vs. potentially unused in YardPass.
+Analysis of which database views and tables are actively used vs. potentially unused in Liventix.

 **Methodology:**
 - Scanned all frontend files (`src/`)